rajgastgar/NumberReader/README.md

 # NumberReader

-Main class to run this java application is "ReadNumberExecuter"
+Main class to run this java application is "com.readnumbers.ReadNumberExecuter"

 After running the main class user will be prompted to enter the number.(max 9 digit numbers are allowed. no special chars are allowed.)